sebastianljunggren/splash-engine/README.md

 The fluid simulation is currently displayed using Unity's gizmos.
 Therefore gizmos need to be enabled to see them.
 The scene `FluidTest` is a good scene to start experimenting with the fluids in.
 Water particles can be fired in a sphere by left clicking and by holding the right mouse button a stream can be fired.
 It may be desirable to set `RemoveExpiredParticles` to `false` in `FluidBehaviour` while testing the fluid simulation.

+The code for this extension is located in `Assets/Scripts/Fluid`.
+There is a prefab available in the `Assets/Prefabs`-folder.

 ## Fluid graphics

 ## Fire